GBortnik/Customer-Churn-Prediction/README.md

 To make the solution interactive and user-friendly, a ***Streamlit*** web application was developed.
 The demo allows users to input customer data and receive churn predictions along with the probability score.
 The application also includes a debug mode and a feature impact view, offering additional insights into model behavior.

+🇵🇱 Polish version of the document can be found [here](/README-PL.md) / Polską wersję dokumentu można znaleźć [tutaj](/README-PL.md). 🇵🇱

 ## Contents
 - [Demo](#demo)
 - [Features](#features)